Born: Sept. 17, 1933, New Hartford, Iowa

 When he gets a whiff of potential wrongdoing, Senator Grassley sinks in his teeth and digs in his heels to get answers.
 For example, his work to ensure federal health programs effectively serve taxpayers, patients and providers includes his oversight of overpayments for widely prescribed pharmaceuticals including EpiPen, Dilaudid and Prilosec.
 Working to keep the spotlight shining on the misclassification of prescription drugs is fueled by the egregious overcharges on the taxpayers’ dime and his efforts to recoup reimbursement to taxpayers.
 From 2006 to 2016, taxpayers may have overpaid $1.27 billion for EpiPen alone.
 Many Iowans often share personal stories of financial hardship from sticker shock when they fill their prescription medicines.
 Senator Grassley is working to restore competition to help drive down prices with bipartisan legislation that would stop brand name pharmaceutical companies from engaging in deceptive agreements that prevent or delay lower-cost generics from entering the market.

 Senator Grassley’s creed of ethics and accountability gives Iowans strong and effective leadership.
 He works to ensure the laws passed by Congress are faithfully executed and our system of checks and balances is functioning as the Founders intended.
-For example, he is working to reform foreign visa programs that have been misused, putting national security at risk and Americans out of work.
-As chairman of the Judiciary Committee, which has legislative and oversight authority of immigration policy, Senator Grassley keeps close tabs on the enforcement of immigration laws enacted to protect U.S. sovereignty and the safety of Americans.
+Senator Grassley keeps close tabs on the enforcement of immigration laws enacted to uphold U.S. sovereignty, ensure border security and protect the safety of Americans.
 Following the death of Iowan Sarah Root, who was killed by a drunk driver living illegally in the country, Senator Grassley introduced legislation to strengthen enforcement and increase penalties for violators of U.S. immigration laws that result in the death of or serious injury to a U.S. citizen.

 Using his key committee assignments to benefit Iowans, Senator Grassley works to lessen excessive regulatory and tax burdens that make it harder for families to get ahead and stay ahead.
 Our nation’s founders established a constitutional framework for economic freedom, innovation and opportunity to limit government’s role in society.
 His work on the Senate Budget and Finance committees is driven by an acute understanding that Washington can’t spend, tax and borrow America’s way to prosperity.